Skip to content

 LeftRight

-Qatar's air force shot down two Iranian Su-24 attack aircraft, intercepted seven ballistic missiles, and destroyed five drones during Monday's defensive operations — believed to be the first time a Gulf state has destroyed Iranian military aircraft in combat.
-The Qatari Emiri Air Force, equipped with French-built Rafale and American F-15QA Strike Eagle fighters, engaged the incoming formation during the defence of Ras Laffan and Mesaieed, both of which sustained damage from the strikes that broke through.
+Qatar's air force shot down two Iranian Su-24 attack aircraft, along with seven ballistic missiles and five drones, during Monday's defensive operations.
+This is believed to be the first time a Gulf state has destroyed Iranian military aircraft in combat.

 The first Indian national killed in the conflict — a mariner on a tanker struck for the second time in 48 hours — pressures New Delhi to break its silence on a war that threatens nine million Indian workers in the Gulf.